meeragovindaraju/self/plans/search.md

         i. deploy all available language configs to existing postgresql install ii. determine how to deploy additional ones (Polish, etc.) iii. map ISO language codes to ts config name
     b.
-Langauge of the search request, as well:
+Language of the search request, as well:
         i. provide mechanism in API to set  query language ii. guess language if nor provided?
 (Frontend?
 Backend?)
     c.
 What about other non-latin languages?
 Chinese, etc.